 - Re-dust the countertop with flour and roll out the top crust.
 Cut out shapes or strips, depending on how you want to design your top crust (be careful when cutting on the countertop so you don't damage your countertop!)

-- If your kitchen is very warm, you might need to place your shapes/strips on a baking sheet in the freezer for a few minutes so they don't soften as you're working with them.
+- If your kitchen is very warm, you might need to place your shapes or strips on a baking sheet in the freezer for a few minutes so they don't soften as you're working with them.
 Be careful, though about freezing strips for a lattice for too long or they will become difficult to weave!

 - Arrange the top crust, leaving gaps for steam to escape.

-- Bake for 50-60 minutes on a middle rack (on the pizza stone, if you have one).
-About 20-30 minutes into baking, you will want to protect the crust with a foil ring (with the center torn out for venting).
+- Bake for 50 to 60 minutes on a middle rack on top of a pie of foil to catch bubbling juices (on the pizza stone, if you have one).
+About 20 to 30 minutes into baking, protect the crust with a foil ring (with the center torn out for venting).
 The pie is done when the juices are bubbling and a knife inserted into the center meets little resistance.

-Looking for other apple recipes?
-I’ve got lots of them, like these dried apple rings or strawberry applesauce!
-Because (disclosure) I was recently given two boxes of HunnyZ apples to play with by the folks at Gee Whiz.
+Disclosure: In 2021, I was given two boxes of HunnyZ apples to play with by the folks at Gee Whiz.